Skip to content

 EnabledbooltrueWhether the source is active

 AllowSymlinksboolfalseFollow symlinks within the directory.
-Well-known sources like claude-code default to true when added via CLI or init wizard.
+Any well-known alias defaults to true when added via CLI (--well-known).

 Each source must set either Path or WellKnown, not both.